 At the time of the collision, both vessels were in sight of one another, making way in the Turkish Straits Traffic Separation Scheme.
-They were advancing along the general direction of traffic flow for that traffic lane, albeit on a converging course.
-Persenk was gradually drawing ahead of Ahmet Can.
+They were advancing along the general direction of traffic flow for that

 Although the weather was fine and clear, the watchkeepers on Persenk and Ahmet Can neither did they notice each other, nor discern the developing close quarter situation until Ahmet Can was very close and right ahead.